man-shar/sioyek-ai-chat-extension/README.md

 # sioyek-ai

+(Almost all of the code + docs here written by Codex.
+I am no Qt expert.)

 Python helper that streams highlighted passages from sioyek to OpenAI, shows the reply in a PyQt window, stores the conversation in sioyek's databases, and marks the source text with a dedicated highlight colour.

 ### Database changes (heads-up)

 - The first run calls `ALTER TABLE highlights ADD COLUMN is_ai INTEGER DEFAULT 0` on `shared.db`.
-Back up your Sioyek databases if you need to preserve their pristine schema.
+Back up your Sioyek databases if you need to preserve their schema.
 - Every AI-assisted highlight writes to the existing `highlights` table: reused highlights get `is_ai = 1`, and new ones are created with type `v`.
 Manual highlights stay untouched unless you later reuse them for AI.

 ## Features